 Work on your credit score

-It’s never too early to work on your credit score, even if you’re not thinking of getting a mortgage immediately.
+It’s never too early to work on your, even if you’re not thinking of getting a mortgage immediately.
 The better your credit score, the more likely you are to get approved for a mortgage and the better your deal is likely to be.

 You can use ClearScore to check out your credit report for free, so you know exactly what’s going on.
 Make sure you check it for errors and fix them as soon as possible as they could be affecting your score.
-You can also take other steps to improve your score.
+You can also take other steps to.

 Avoid multiple credit applications